wwlpublish/learn-m365-pr-auto-sync-back-test/learn-m365-pr/m365/m365-identity-cultural-shift/includes/security-best-practices.md

  ![Sign-in risk screen set to High](../media/conditions.png)

-Now that you’ve read about creating security best practices, let’s walk through the experience of enabling a combined multi-factor authentication and self-service password reset registration for your end users.
+Now that you’ve read about creating security best practices, let’s walk through the experience of enabling a combined multifactor authentication and self-service password reset registration for your end users.

 ### Explore how to enable a combined MFA and SSPR registration experience in Azure AD